 If you want to contact Robinhood outside the app, you can simply send an email to: email@example.com.

 When you have an urgent problem like the Reddit poster above, 1-3 days might not feel like an adequately fast response time.
-Robinhood does provide a customer support phone number, but it unfortunately does not offer live support and just redirects you to raise your issue by email.
+There is no way to escalate your request via live chat or phone.

 Common Robinhood Customer Support Issues